Trinity Industries: 1980s

 By the 1980s two subsidiaries, Gamble's Incorporated of Alabama and Mosher Steel of Texas, manufactured structural products including materials for drilling platforms, highway bridge components, commercial-high-rise buildings, and other girders and beams.
 The firm's marine subsidiary, Equitable Shipyards, produced LASH or Lighter Aboard Ship barges, riverboats for use by Hilton Hotels, and other craft for industrial uses.
 Hackney, Incorporated, its metal components subsidiary, produced materials for piping systems.
 Trinity produced completed railcars, including tank cars, covered and open hoppers, and gondolas to transport chemicals, coal, structural steel and other commodities, at locations in Oklahoma City, Oklahoma, and Longview, Texas, and held two railcar leasing subsidiaries.
 The company also produced containers for fertilizer, liquified petroleum gas, and nuclear fuel and waste.
 In 1981 Trinity acquired a metal fabrication firm at Channelview, Texas, and Babcock & Wilcox plants in Elkhart, Indiana, and Koppel, Pennsylvania, and in 1983 it acquired Halter Marine.
 In 1984 Trinity absorbed Quick Car and acquired the railcar designs and production facilities of the Pullman-Standard Car Manufacturing Company, once the largest railcar manufacturer in North America.
 That same year Trinity also acquired the railcar designs of General American Transportation Corporation.
 In 1986 the rail car designs and production facilities of Greenville Steel Car Company were purchased, including the auto rack designs of Portec-Paragon.
 Also acquired in 1986 were the railcar designs of North American Car Corporation, and in 1987 Ortner Freight Car was acquired.
 These combined acquisitions made Trinity the largest rail car manufacturer in North America.

 1990s

 "In the 1990s expansion continued with the acquisition of the Transit Mix Concrete and Materials Company of Beaumont, Texas, Beiard Industries, Syro Steel and Stearns Airport Equipment of Fort Worth, Texas.
 By 1993 revenues exceeded $1.5 billion, and the firm employed 13,000 people."
 In 1998 Trinity acquired the Differential Steel Car Company (DIFCO), which designed and built specialty rail cars.
 That same year Trinity also opened a rail car production plant in Monclova, Mexico.

-2001
+2000s

-In 2001 Trinity Industries acquired the designs and production facilities of Thrall Car Manufacturing Company, then North America's second largest producer of railroad freight cars.
+In 2001 Trinity Industries acquired the designs and production facilities of Thrall Car Manufacturing Company.